 In order to complete the appointment successfully, you will need to have with you:

 - 2 passport-sized pictures.

 REMINDER: Students waiting for their Permit to Stay Card may leave Italy if they are travelling directly to their home country with their original Permit to Stay Receipt, or if they have a valid multi entry visa.
 Students travelling under circumstances other than these do so at their own risk.

 The Permit to Stay card should be ready for pickup 30/40 days after your appointment.

 Once the card is issued, you will receive an email from the Immigration Services staff and be asked to pick up the card at the police station closest to you live.
 You must go to the police station in person with your original Passport and original Permit to Stay Receipt.
 You must provide the Immigration Services Office a copy of both sides of your Permit to Stay card.
 If you miss this last step, a hold will be placed on your account, and you will be blocked from registering for classes.

 Under Italian law, the Permit to Stay for study purposes has a maximum validity of one year.
 However, the expiration date of each card is at discretion of the Police, and the Immigration Services Office cannot predict the validity of the Permit to Stay card.

-Students are responsible to begin their Permit to Stay renewal with enough advance before its expiration, as instructed by the Immigration Services Office.
-Students can remain in Italy for a maximum of 60 days after the Permit card expires, but they cannot travel to or have layovers in the Schengen area during this period.
+Students are responsible to begin their Permit to Stay renewal with enough advance before its expiration, as instructed by the Immigration Services Office via email.
+Students can remain in Italy for a maximum of 60 days after the Permit card expires, but they cannot travel outside of Italy during this period.